 But one thing that I do outsource and it’s taken me a while to do so is transcribing of my interviews.
 I tried Fiverr for a while, but hated the ‘bidding’ system.
 I advocate for writers to avoid bidding sites so why was I using it?

-A co-worker suggested I try Rev. Rev costs $1US per minute of audio and if your audio is under 30 minutes, you’ll get back in 12 hours max (usually I get it back in 4 – 6 hours depending on the time of day).
+A co-worker suggested I try Rev (affiliate link).
+Rev costs $1US per minute of audio and if your audio is under 30 minutes, you’ll get back in 12 hours max (usually I get it back in 4 – 6 hours depending on the time of day).

-I'm not an affiliate of Rev - I just love it.
+I have used it for over three years and I absolutely love it.
 It’s so convenient – immediately after I do an interview I email the audio to Rev. Sometimes if it’s a simple interview and I only need a few quotes then I don’t bother, but to be honest, even then I’ve still been doing it.

 Because time is money and if I spent an hour transcribing an interview, that’s an hour I don’t have to work on a story or pitching an editor or writing a blog post.

 It’s taken me a while to commit to outsourcing and really transcribing is the only thing that I regularly outsource, but I’m so glad that I do.
 It makes business sense for me.

 If you’re keen to look into other options for transcribing – this is a great post about what’s currently available in the world of transcription.